Bloom-host/BloomDocs/docs/running_a_server/mcaselector.md

 If your world is named differently, make sure to adjust it!

+Do note that if you want to delete chunks of The Nether or The End you will need to specify the DIM-1 folder for those two worlds: since the region folder isn't located in the root of the End/Nether folders.

+Example: world_nether/DIM-1 or world_the_end/DIM-1

 Once you are happy with the flags, return to the 'Console' tab and start the server.

 ![](/running_a_server/mcaselector/3.png)